Traveler's Guide

 Travel documents

-- The trail booklet, including daily route maps and a web link for all the latest event information;
+- The hiking logbook, including daily route maps and a web link providing all the latest information about the event;

-- Two numbered wristbands: one marked MEAL, the other BAGAGE;
+- Two numbered wristbands: one bearing the inscription REPAS (MEAL), the other BAGAGE (LUGGAGE);

-- A green wristband for participants requesting vegetarian meals;
+- A green wristband for participants who have requested vegetarian meals;

 - A white wristband for participants who have requested gluten-free meals;

-- If you have rented a tent, you will receive a luggage tag bearing the number of the tent allocated to you;
+- If you have rented a tent, you will receive a luggage tag with the number of the tent that will be assigned to you.

-ONE WEEK before the start of the event, you will receive by e-mail :
+ONE WEEK before the event begins, you will receive an email containing:

-- GPX data of your route and last-minute details;
+- The GPX data for your route and last-minute details;

 - The link to the newspaper Le déchaîné or Le petit déchainé with all the information about the event.

-If you have booked the Under the Duvet package at the Grand Tour, you will receive the following on the FIRST DAY of the event:
+If you have booked the Sous la couette package at the Grand Tour, you will receive the following items on the FIRST DAY of the event:

-- A numbered bracelet bearing the inscription REPAS;
+- A numbered wristband bearing the inscription REPAS;

 - A luggage tag listing the hotels where you will be staying;

-- Contact details for the hotels where you will be staying;
+- The contact details of the hotels where you will be staying;

-If you have booked the Day Tour at the Grand Tour, you will receive information on how to get to the starting point by e-mail, one week before the event.
-On the morning of the event, go to the INFO booth to pick up your wristband for the day.
+If you have booked the Grand Tour day trip, you will receive information on how to get to the departure point by email one week before the event.
+On the morning of the event, go to the INFO kiosk to pick up your wristband for the day.

-To obtain all the services offered as part of the Vélo Québec travel-events, each participant must wear his or her wristband at all times and ensure that the wristband on his or her luggage is securely fastened.
-No bracelet, no services.
+To obtain all services offered as part of Vélo Québec's event trips, each participant must wear their wristband at all times and ensure that the one on their luggage is securely fastened.
+No wristband, no services.

 A typical day

-At La Petite Aventure and Le Grand Tour, you're on vacation and can make the most of your day.
+At La Petite Aventure Le Grand Tour, you are on vacation and can enjoy your day to the fullest.

-The support team is on the road as early as 6:30 a.m., so you can set off at your own pace and at a time that suits you.
-Please note, however, that if you set off outside the suggested times, we cannot guarantee our assistance in the event of a problem.
+The support team hits the road at 6:30 a.m., and you can set off at your own pace and at a time that suits you.
+However, please note that if you set off outside the suggested times, we cannot guarantee assistance in the event of a problem.

-Meals are planned according to the number of participants enrolled, and meal times are sufficiently extended to spread out the traffic.
-Don't worry, you'll always find enough to fill you up if you arrive at the lunch stop at 1:30 p.m., or if you'd like to have dinner at 8 p.m.
+Meals are planned based on the number of registered participants, and meal times are spread out to avoid crowding.
+Don't worry, you'll always find something to eat, whether you arrive at the lunch stop at 1:30 p.m. or want to have dinner at 8 p.m.

 - 7 a.m. to 10 a.m.: Departure